 Dana M. Lingenfelser

 Whether selling, buying, or leasing property, Dana will work to ensure clients' interests are well protected in an array of residential and commercial real estate matters.
-Her practice focuses on assisting real estate owners, developers, and individuals in complex issues, such as acquisitions, financing, development, lease agreements, and zoning and land use issues.
+Her practice focuses on assisting real estate owners, developers, and individuals with complex issues, such as acquisitions, financing, development, lease agreements, and zoning and land use issues.

 Dana's practice also involves working with development projects, including condominiums, mixed-use projects, and subdivisions.
+This representation routinely includes assisting developers with the formation of planned communities and condominiums.

 Education